Luis4609/Luis4609/README.md

 - 🌱 I’m currently learning BackEnd development im the Java world
 - 🥅 2022 Goals: Learn more about JavaScript(React and Nextjs) and Web3
 - 🥅 2023 Goals: Learn more about Java, design patterns and software architecture
-- 🥅 2024 Goals: Learning Astro, get the Spring certification
+- 🥅 2024 Goals: Learning Astro, get the Spring certification, and start learning Python

 ### Connect with me: